 How accurately your ATS resume is analyzed and parsed will depend on some of your formatting choices.
 In short, keep formatting simple.

 ◊ Jobscan Tip: Your resume can still look sharp and professional while remaining ATS compliant.
-Check out these ATS-friendly resume templates customized for each stage of your career.
+Check out these free ATS-friendly resume templates customized for each stage of your career.

 Use standard headings